winningproduct/learn-portal/content/7-harvest/09-public-relations-activity-plan.md

 ---

 ## Why

-Earning the trust of the marketplace, established relationships within the product ecosystem, and created branding awareness while doing business with customers and social media marketing, but with lower costs than traditional advertising.
+Earn the trust of the marketplace, establish relationships within the product ecosystem, and create brand awareness.
+Continue to do business with customers and social media marketing, but with lower costs than traditional advertising.

 ## How